Further Information and External Links

 There are also information sheets on the various fees, which can be accessed on the Department of Health and Ageing website.

-In addition, Marco Polo’s Resident Liaison Assistant Manager can also help you with this various information as it applies to Marco Polo.
+In addition, Marco Polo’s Resident Liaison officers can also help you with this various information as it applies to Marco Polo.

 Gaining a place at Marco Polo Unanderra Care Services requires a current assessment by an Aged Care Assessment Team (ACAT).
 You may contact them directly.
 Arrangements can be made by calling 1300 792 755.